Ethiopia Sidamo "Shantewene" ORG

 Varieties: Indigenous Heirloom Cultivars

 In 2006, brothers Asefa and Mulugeta Dukamo founded Daye Bensa, a coffee grower and exporter in Ethiopia.
-Daye Bensa exports coffee from its farm, in the Shantawene Village, as well as from "out-growers" in three villages: Shantawene, Karamo, and Bombe.
+Daye Bensa exports coffee from its farm, in the Shantawene Village, as well as from "out-growers" (or smallholders) in three villages: Shantawene, Karamo and Bombe.

-Daye Bensa owns 15 washing stations across three districts that handle all the coffee they export.
-All farms are certified in organic and C.A.F.E. practices and are working on additional certifications.
+Daye Bensa owns 15 washing stations across three districts, and they handle all the coffee they export.
+Its two farms, in Kaffa and Sidamo, are Organic, UTZ, Rainforest Alliance and C.A.F.E. practices certified.

-In July 2018, the company hosted an Out-Growers Day.
-Nearly 1,000 farmers gathered to celebrate their harvests and to receive second payments for their coffee cherry contributions.
-Daye Bensa additionally rewarded the top three farmers from each of the three villages with certificates and cash prizes, recognizing them for consistently delivering high-quality cherries.
+Each year Daye Bensa hosts an Out-Growers Day.
+Nearly 1,000 farmers gather to celebrate their harvests and to receive second payments for their coffee cherry contributions.
+Daye Bensa additionally rewards the top three farmers from each of the three villages with certificates and cash prizes, recognizing them for consistently delivering high-quality cherries.

 Going forward, Daye Benesa is hoping to work with more farmers, to particularly encourage women farmers and to work with Hawassa University, to help students perform research to improve coffee quality.